 What’s the difference between a Psychologist, a Psychiatrist, and a Psychotherapist?

 Throughout Australia (and most of the world) Psychologists are registered by the government.
 In order to use the title ‘Psychologist’ in Australia you must have a minimum of four years’ university training in psychology and two years subsequent supervised professional practice.
 As part of their registration, Psychologists’ are bound by the Australian Psychological Society's Code of Ethics, which aims to safeguard the welfare of clients.
 The fact that the Psychologists Board of Australia registers all Psychologists provides reassurance for clients, as any concerns regarding the conduct of Psychologists can be directed to the Board for consideration.
 Psychologists do not prescribe medication.

 A Psychiatrist is a medical practitioner who specialises in the diagnosis and treatment of mental health disorders.
 Psychiatrists are able to prescribe medications and often work in conjunction with Psychologists.

 The titles ‘Psychotherapist’ or ‘Therapist’ are not registered.
 Anyone who wishes to can practice as a Psychotherapist or Therapist.
 There is no mandatory training or qualification required to be a Psychotherapist.
 Some psychologists may also refer to themselves as psychotherapists.

 What are your office hours?

-We offer appointments from 9am to 5pm Monday to Friday and 9am to 2pm on Saturdays.
-Our receptionists Debbie and Kate are available to answer your queries or schedule appointments on 9456 0411 from 8.30am to 5.00pm Monday to Friday and from 9am to 2pm on Saturdays.
+We offer appointments from 9am to 5pm Monday to Friday and 9am to 4pm on Saturdays.
+Our reception team are available to answer your queries or schedule appointments on 9456 0411 from 8.30am to 5.00pm Monday to Friday and from 9am to 4pm on Saturday.
 You can also click here to book online.